MathildeJ/Fantasy_Bakes/README.md

 request.send();
 </script>
 ```
-Once we've store the session ID, we can use a second request which will use this information to end the current session:
+Once we've stored the session ID, we can use a second request which will use this information to end the current session:
 ```
    <script>
     // end session